-What is Tokenization?
+What exactly is Tokenization?

-Tokenization is a method of protecting sensitive data, typically credit card numbers, by using randomly generated substitute characters as placeholder data.
+Tokenization is a great way to protect sensitive data like credit card details by using randomly generated substitute characters as placeholder data.
 These random characters, known as tokens, have no intrinsic value, but they allow authorized users to retrieve the sensitive data when needed.

 To visualize the concept of tokenization, it can be useful to imagine a game of poker in a casino.
 While people in the casino are playing for money, during gameplay they use value-less chips to represent money.
-That way, anyone who pockets the chips on the table will have stolen nothing more than a piece of plastic.
+That way, anyone who illicitly pockets chips from the table will have stolen nothing more than a piece of plastic.
 There is no inherent value to the chip.

-What is Vaulted Tokenization?
+What is Vault Tokenization?

 Why Switch to Vaultless Tokenization?

-Under this model, the combination of POS encryption and vaultless tokenization allows for secure transaction processes and storage of cardholder credentials for future use, without ever placing cardholder data in the clear.
-Data stored via vaultless tokenization also does not have to be replicated between data centers, which also eliminates the latency issue.
+Under this model, the combination of POS encryption and vaultless tokenization allows for secure transaction processes and storage of credit card details for future use, without ever placing cardholder data in the clear.
+Sensitive data stored via vaultless tokenization also does not have to be replicated between data centers, resulting in reduced latency.

 The proven success of tokenization has applications across multiple industries and sectors.
 It can be expected that a wide range of organizations, from healthcare providers to government agencies, will take advantage of the myriad of benefits of using the versatile and powerful vaultless tokenization technology.

-Why Still Use Vaulted Tokenization?
+Why Still Use Vault Tokenization?

 For corporations in these regions that are concerned with the integrity of their tokenization process, it is often possible to get a variance granted in the law, or to petition for an exception.
 For example, if the company uses tokenization in a FIPS 140-2 Level 3 validated cryptographic module, their local government will often make an exception for them.